niradler/serverless-auth-go/README.md

 - Basic user authentication with email/password
 - Passwordless user authentication with email only (need to configure email provider)
 - Login with providers like Google, Facebook, etc.
-- Authentication and Authorization roles.
+- Authorization roles.
-- Multi tenants
+- Multi tenants (create an org, and start inviting users, and assign roles to users, admin is the default role for the user that create the org)

 ## Usage